ppmadalin/madalinpopa.com/Posts/2021-02-25-how-to-install-neovim-on-windwos.md

 ---
 Author: Madalin Popa
-Title: How to install and configure neovim on windwos
+Title: How to Install Neovim on Windwos
 Tags: neovim
 Date: 2021-02-25
 ---